2020 East Africa floods: Uganda

 Thousands of people have been affected by flash flooding and landslides in Western and Northern Regions after heavy rainfall from around 1 May.

 Homes were destroyed and around 5,000 people displaced.
 Four people are thought to have died in the floods, with a further 3 people missing.

 Severe flooding and landslides occurred in Rubanda District, where 2 people have died and 31 houses have been destroyed.
 The landslides struck after hours of heavy rain on 2 May.
 Flooding in Kabale District in Western Uganda on 1 May damaged roads and homes.
 At least person reportedly died in the floods.
 About 500 families in Nakapiripirit district have been displaced and their crops destroyed following flood triggered by heavy rain on 2 May.
-Heavy rain over recent weeks has increased levels of Lake Victoria where more than 3,800 people on lake islands in Mayuge District, were been told to evacuate as levels of the lake rose.
+Heavy rain over recent weeks has increased levels of Lake Victoria where more than 3,800 people on lake islands in Mayuge District, were told to evacuate as levels of the lake rose.
 On 21 May, 8 persons perished in new flash floods.